The-Missing-UMCS/UM-WIX1002/README.md

 - `git push origin <branch>`: Push changes to the remote repository
 - `git status`: Displays the state of the working directory and the staging area.

 For more information, watch Lecture 6: Version Control (Git) from MIT’s Missing Semester Course or read Pro Git.
 [ChatGPT](https://chatgpt.com/) can also be a quick reference.
+Refer to [Git Beginner Guide](https://github.com/The-Missing-UMCS/UM-WIX1002/blob/refactor/GitBeginnerGuide.md) if you wish.

 ## 5. My Journey with FOP